quilligana/demo_blog/README.md

 ./bin/setup
 ```

-But for now, you can just clone the repository and fight your own way through setup and configuration.
+But for now, you can just clone the repository.
+Then:

+- Change the title of the `config/database.yml.sample` file to `config/database.yml`
+- Run `rake db:create'
+- Run `rake db:migrate`
+- Away you go

 ##Testing

-RSpec has been added as a default task in the Rakefile so just run `rake`
+This application is tested with RSpec.
+To setup testing:

+If you haven't done so already:

+- Change the title of the `config/database.yml.sample` file to `config/database.yml`
+- Run `rake db:create'
+- Run `rake db:migrate`

+Then:

+- Run `rake test:prepare`
+- Run `rspec .`
+- Hopefully you'll see plenty of green

 ## Contributing